 - Projects and business analysis

-- Must have two or more A Levels or a relevant level 3 Apprenticeship where strong ICT skills are also demonstrated
+- Two or more A Levels or a relevant level 3 Apprenticeship where strong ICT skills are also demonstrated

 How does the apprenticeship work?